smxi/inxi/README.txt

 one.

-2 is far preferred because in terms of my finite time on this planet of ours, the fact is, if I don't have direct SSH access, I can't get much done, and the little I can get done will take 10 to 1000x longer than it should.
+2 is far preferred because in terms of my finite time on this planet of ours, the fact is, if I don't have direct (or SSH) access, I can't get much done, and the little I can get done will take 10 to 1000x longer than it should.
 That's my time spent (and sadly, with BSDs, largely lost), not yours.

 I decided I have to adopt this much more strict policy with BSDs after wasting untold hours on trying to get good BSD support, only to see that support break